 Health professionals, consumers, and the Tweed-Byron community will play an important role in shaping the planning and design of the new state-of-the-art Tweed Valley Hospital

-The Consumer and Community Reference Panel (the Panel) for the Tweed Valley Hospital project provides hospital users and the broader community the opportunity to shape the NSW Government’s $582 million investment in health in the Tweed-Byron region.
+The Community Reference Panel (the Panel) for the Tweed Valley Hospital project provides hospital users and the broader community the opportunity to shape the NSW Government’s $582 million investment in health in the Tweed-Byron region.

 The original invitation for membership attracted a great response, with around 50 applications.
 The Panel, along with Project User Groups